tonton-pixel/emoji-patterns/README.md

 ```
 ### Notes

 - The order of the basic patterns in the compound patterns is critical.
-Since a regular expression is greedy by default, the longest patterns must come first.
+Since a regular expression engine is *eager* and stops searching as soon as it finds a valid match (i.e., it always returns the leftmost match), the longest patterns must come first.
 The same strategy is also used when generating the **Emoji_ZWJ_Sequence** pattern itself.

 - In the compound patterns, `${Emoji_Modifier_Base}${Emoji_Modifier}` can be replaced by `${Emoji_Modifier_Sequence}` which is strictly equivalent (but more verbose).